 - Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker colour, can be seen settled down at the bottom of a container after the oil cooled down.

-- Try to limit the quantity of oil used, use only required a quantity of oil.
-Fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons.
+- Try to limit the quantity of oil used.
+Use only that much quantity for use which is actually required.
+Using fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons also.

 - Avoid adding salt to food before deep-frying, because salt lowers an oil’s smoke point.
 Once oil smokes, it is no longer safe nor desirable to reuse.